badfeather/bfnest/README.md

 * On the scaling front, I've decided to go with percentages and `em`s, 'cause, well, I like 'em.
 This means there's a lot of math going on via mixins, which I'll admit, creates some ugly numbers.
 Yes, I know about `rem`s, and I'm well aware that most modern browsers handle `px` scaling pretty darned well.
 Anyway, to make `em`s work, one must be careful about inheritance, which can cause some unwanted multiplication.
 For that reason, set as many font sizes as possible globally, avoid setting font sizes on containers, pay special attention to nested elements, and utilize classes and descendant selectors (within reason - don't over-specify!) for specific styles.
 * Keep outputted CSS lean by minimizing specificity and utilizing SCSS extends wherever possible to group rules.
 * Rethinking each mixin or style rule poached from a framework - still work to do on this.
-* Compartmentalize the LESS files enough to make it easy to find what I'm looking for, but not get obnoxious about it.
+* Compartmentalize the SCSS files enough to make it easy to find what I'm looking for, but not get obnoxious about it.

 ### HTML
 * Provide enough classes and containers to target what I need in the CSS with as little specificity as possible, but not get obnoxious about it.